qweasd1/CMU_SE_PHD/communication/issue_35_1.md

 		return resolved_type;
 	}
 ```
 What I did here is let TypeResolver reolve the real type object of the UnresolvedType and let alias bind to the realType in our ```Environment```.
-So when the following sequence declaration use the alias name, the can lookup the realType in ```Environment```.
+So when the following sequence declaration use the alias type name, they can lookup the realType in ```Environment```.

 ##### I then added a new unit test in CoreParserTests.java
 ```java